Iran defiant on enrichment ahead of possible nuclear talks

 He did not specify what he meant by "needs".
 Western diplomats say Iran already has made sufficient amounts to fuel its Tehran Research Reactor for several years.
 Abbasi-Davani has in the past said Iran plans to build another research reactor.

-The European Union quickly responded to Abbasi-Davani's comments, saying Iran must come to grips with increasing international disquiet over the ultimate purpose of its uranium enrichment program to resolve the protracted dispute.
+The European Union quickly responded to Abbasi-Davani's comments, saying Iran must come to grips with increasing international disquiet over the ultimate purpose of its uranium enrichment programme to resolve the protracted dispute.

 "Iran has to address the immediate key concern, which is the issue of 20 percent enrichment, by taking an initial comprehensive confidence-building step in this area, thereby creating space for more diplomacy and negotiations," the spokesman for EU foreign policy chief Catherine Ashton said.